 So I can't thank you enough for your support.

-Now, real quick before we close, I just want to say this.
+Now, real quick, before we close, I just want to say this.

-You know, I I pump up my book a lot, Sheep No More, The Art of Awareness and Attack Survival.
+You know, I pump up my book a lot, Sheep No More, The Art of Awareness and Attack Survival.

 The reason I do that is because, and I want you all to learn from this.

-I wrote that book so that you all can understand how I see the world from the attacker's point of view.
+I wrote that book so that you all can understand how I see the world from the attacker's point of view, because I want you to have that understanding so you can make your life safer and so you can be empowered.

 Too often, what we see in today is the push for people to be helpless.

-Take this handout, sit on your butt and send this money in and don't make a fuss about something.
+Take this hand out, sit on your butt and send this money in and don't make a fuss about something.

 It's as if the politicians and media, and it's not just as if, it's the reality.